-Divi 2.5 now comes with a very flexible customizer like X, which allows you to define the basic layout of the website and pages, as well as the blog, the colours and fonts on all pages and areas (headings, text, header links etc).
+Divi 2.5 now comes with a very flexible customizer like X, which allows you to define the basic layout of the website and pages, as well as the blog, the colors, and fonts on all pages and areas (headings, text, header links, etc).

 They also have their own builder (Divi Builder), which although not as visual as Thrive (the next theme), is very powerful and recently completely updated.
 I have given it to a few clients, and they are able to learn it very quickly.

 The builder comes with a vast choice of elements to allow you to quickly build almost any page you could imagine, but also, what makes it quite a great asset to any business owner or blogger is the page library which allows you to start with a known template for your pages.